wikimedia/mediawiki-extensions-CodeMirror/README.md

 ## CodeMirror 6 change log

+This is a list of changes that either come by default with the CodeMirror 6 upgrade, or changes of our that we deem as reasonable improvements.
+Some may be removed pending user feedback:

 ### Upstream changes

-This list changes that come by default with the CodeMirror 6 upgrade.
-Some may be removed pending user feedback:

 * Bracket matching now highlights unmatched brackets in red

 ### New MediaWiki mode features

 * Closing HTML tags that highlighted as an error now also highlight the closing '>'
+* Allow link titles to be both emboldened and italicized.